 You know all those things to do on vacation with kids?

-You have to translate those to home for an epic staycation!
+You have to translate those to home for an epic staycation and get creative with stay-cation ideas for homeschoolers and kids at home.

 How to plan staycation that feels like a vacation:

 - Create a countdown to vacation calendar to create excitement.
-(We love this changeable countdown calendar box that you can use for a ton of different things!)
+(We love changeable countdown calendars that you can use for a ton of different things!)

 - Make your kids vacation VIP packages, where you tailor a bag based on each kid’s interest.
 Include things that they would normally use on a vacation: sleep mask, new earbuds, a favorite book author, sunglasses, fun vacation t-shirts, snacks and more.